If You Like Science Fiction, You Might Just Like Historical Fiction

 Whether we're telling a story about characters on a starship in the future, or living on a pioneer homestead in 1858, the writer's job doesn't change: it's all about creating an alternate reality, making it feel authentic, making readers feel as if they're there.
 None of us can know exactly what it's like to live in STAR TREK's 24th century or mid-19th century Baltimore.
 Even re-enactors who revel in the particulars of some bygone era still get to drive home in their modern cars, take a hot shower, microwave dinner, and fall asleep in a comfy bed not stuffed with straw.

-And even though fans can visit the recreated 1967 sets of the Enterprise by trekking to the Star Trek Set Tour in upstate New York (see photo), it's tough to simulate warp-speed interstellar travel.
+And even though fans can visit the recreated 1967 sets of the Enterprise by trekking to the Star Trek Set Tour in upstate New York (see photo below), it's tough to simulate warp-speed interstellar travel.
 The best we can do is suspend our disbelief, and get a taste of what it was (or will be) like.
 (More on the set tours at www.startrektour.com.)

 Whether it's past or future, the devil is truly in the details.
 And it's a reader-writer partnership -- if writers weave enough convincing specifics into our stories, we can ignite readers' imaginations and help them transport themselves back to 1865 Texas, or ahead to 2365 Planet Vulcan, where the human brain can fill in the rest.